aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.3 Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1/readme.md

 - $x$ is a data point
 - $\mu_i$ is the centroid (mean) of the $i^{th}$ cluster
 - $\left\lVert x - \mu_i \right\rVert^2$ is the squared Euclidean distance between the data point $x$ and the centroid $\mu_i$ of the cluster it belongs to

+The term $\sum_{x \in C_i} \left\lVert x - \mu_i \right\rVert^2$ represents the sum of squared distances between all data points in the $i^{th}$ cluster and its centroid.
+By summing over all clusters, we get the total cost or distortion measure for the entire clustering solution.

+The intuition behind this cost function is that we want to minimize the sum of squared distances between each data point and its assigned cluster centroid.
+This encourages the formation of compact and well-separated clusters, where data points within the same cluster are close to each other (minimizing within-cluster distances), and data points in different clusters are far apart (maximizing between-cluster distances).

+During the K-Means algorithm, the cost function is minimized iteratively by:

+1. Assigning each data point to the cluster with the nearest centroid.
+2. Updating the centroids by taking the mean of the data points in each cluster.

+These two steps are repeated until the cost function converges or a maximum number of iterations is reached.

+The cost function serves as a quantitative measure to evaluate the quality of the clustering solution.
+A lower value of the cost function indicates a better clustering, where the data points are more tightly clustered around their respective centroids.